gaers-svg/timmy.exe/README.md

-# timmy.exe
-i am not responsible for any damages caused
+# i am not responsible for any damages caused. this will, and can delete your bootmgr.